-Guido Nincheri (1885 – 1973) may well be the most important religious artist in Canadian history.
-His work reveals him as a renaissance man, both in the enormous range of his output, and in the continuance of Italian Renaissance traditions in large murals and architecture, and delightfully, in his Italianate painting style in hundreds of unique stained glass designs.
+Guido Nincheri (1885 – 1973) may be the most important religious artist in Canadian history.
+The enormous range of his output reveals him as a renaissance man in his continuance of Italian Renaissance traditions in large murals and architecture, and delightfully, in his Italianate painting style in hundreds of unique stained glass designs.

 Born in the Tuscan city of Prato, Nincheri showed early artistic talent and won awards at the venerable Academy of Fine Arts in Florence where he studied drawing, painting and sculpture.
 After graduating from the Academia, Nincheri continued in Florence for several more years, studying the city’s celebrated art and architecture.
 After a short period in Boston, where he worked on the decoration of the Opera House, he and his young wife immigrated to Montreal in 1914.

 Over the next five decades Nincheri became the most important liturgical artist in Quebec, and perhaps the most prolific religious artist in North America.
 He produced an astonishing range of work in many mediums: as well as stained glass he created monumental frescos, bronze and marble sculpture, and substantial architectural collaborations.
 With large and important works in well over a hundred buildings in Canada, including these seven Nativity scenes, Nincheri has been called “the Michelangelo of Canada.”

 After he arrived in Montreal, Nincheri was hired by Quebec’s leading church decorator of the day, Henri Perdriau, who introduced him to the craft of fired and leaded glass.
 Stained glass was not part of the Florentine art tradition, but Nincheri quickly understood the complexities of the medium.
 He soon started his own liturgical art studio and by 1924 had embarked on a decade-long project of 125 windows for the Cathedral of the Assumption in Trois-Rivieres.